fledge-iot/fledge-north-opcua/README.rst

 ===================
-foglamp-north-opcua
+fledge-north-opcua
 ===================

-FogLAMP North Plugin that acts as an OPCUA server
+Fledge North Plugin that acts as an OPCUA server

-This is a proof of concept OPC UA server that can be run in the sending process of FogLAMP to make FogLAMP appear as an OPC UA server.
+This is a proof of concept OPC UA server that can be run in the sending process of Fledge to make Fledge appear as an OPC UA server.

 Configuration options
 ---------------------